 - Each wizard (or multiclasser wizard) starts their first level with one word of their choice, their eureka concept, that they want to learn (they gots no magics till they do, in fact).
 As soon as they learn it, they can start using it to cast spells.
-So you could, for instance, chose to go for "run" or "rune", but run would be easier to learn and do vastly different things than rune, but longer words might be more advantageous for your repertoire-building (see no. 6).
+So you could, for instance, chose to go for "run" or "rune", but run would be easier to learn and do vastly different things than rune.
+However, longer words might be more advantageous for your repertoire-building (see no. 6).
 You could later expand run to be rune, runner, runny, etc (see no. 7).

 - Each time they find a valuable or hard-won tome, curio, or reagent that can help them learn a letter of the spell, they can take a week to study it and check off a letter from among their words (this is when you get the satisfaction of using pen to fill in a crossword).

 - Once all the letters in a word have been learned, it can be cast as a spell of its name.
 For instance, if you learned SEEK, you could tell the DM, "I am casting SEEK to try and divine the location of something".

 - If you have done the scrabble option, maybe they have +x to cast it, deal damage with it, or to its efficacy, depending on what kind of elf-game magic we are talking here (in SS2d6, you have to beat DC 7 to cast basic spells, but I digress).

 - Now then, since the player is in control of their arcane interests, if they want to start studying a word that shares a letter with any current words they are learning, that's okay.
 The PC names these words too.
 Any overlapping letters are learned for both spells only once.
 So for instance, if you were using the pictured Seeks Enemy Mage Dart spell, and you were to learn the E from 1, you would also have it for free for 2.